PeculiarVentures/pv-certificates-viewer/readme.md

 </body>
 ```

+All properties you can find on the [page](https://github.com/PeculiarVentures/pv-certificates-viewer/tree/master/src/components/certificates-viewer#properties).

 ### pv-certificate-viewer

 Web-component to decode and display certificate details such as the subject, issuer, signature, public key info, and extensions.